"I thought you hated quicksilver flavour," Skyfire noted as Starscream subspaced a bag of energon chips.

 "Come on," he headed inside.

-A grey minibot emerged from somewhere and walked up towards them.
+A grey minibot emerged from around the corner and approached them.

 "You're Starscream, right?" he unsubspaced a datapad and handed it over.
 "Please note that while certain modifications are possible, an extra fee is applicable depending on the scope of adjustment.
 Change of colour is free of charge."